 Finally, it’s time to set goals for each existing and new stage.
 Again, you must set activity- and outcome-based goals throughout the sales process.
 For example, goals for the appointment-setting stage could be:

 The first step to setting benchmarks is, of course, measuring the right metrics.
 The Key Performance Indicators (KPIs) you measure will depend on the activity.
-Here, we’ll run through a simple, three-step process to developing sales performance benchmarks for your sales strategy.
+Here, we’ll run through a simple, three-step process to develop sales performance benchmarks for your sales strategy.

 Step 1: Collect the right metrics